mehr-it/lara-transaction-waiting-events/README.md

 Many other packages dealing with events and transactions, simply collect events in memory until the database transactions have been committed.
 Then they send them to queue.
-However if the process runs into an error condition after committing and before having sent all events to the queue, you will loose some events.
+However if the process runs into an error condition after committing and before having sent all events to the queue, you will lose some events.
 Imagine a customer order never being processed due to a lost event...

 It would be much better to emit the event first and then commit the database transaction after the event has been sent (Note: the event handler must gracefully handle cases where the transaction is rolled